Sokom141/BattleShip/README.md

 ## Technologies

-This projects was initially built using:
+This project was initially built using:
 + JDK 15
 + JUnit 5 for testing
 + IntelliJ form creator for .form files ( GUI components )